Paul Neumann (basketball)

-Paul R. Neumann (born January 30, 1938) is an American retired basketball player who played in the National Basketball Association (NBA).
+Paul R. Neumann (born January 30, 1938) is an American former basketball player who played in the National Basketball Association (NBA).

-Early career

-A guard, Neumann attended Newport Harbor High School in Newport Beach, California and played college basketball for Stanford University.
+A point guard, Neumann attended Newport Harbor High School in Newport Beach, California and played college basketball for the Stanford Cardinal.

-NBA career

-He was selected in the 4th round of the 1959 NBA draft by the Syracuse Nationals.
+He was selected in the fourth round of the 1959 NBA draft by the Syracuse Nationals.
 He played two seasons with the Nationals, and remained with the team as it moved to Philadelphia and was renamed the Philadelphia 76ers.

 In 1965, he was traded at mid-season along with Connie Dierking and Lee Shaffer to the San Francisco Warriors for Wilt Chamberlain, a trade that is frequently cited as an example of a star player (in this case, Chamberlain) being traded for far less than he is worth.

 He played two more full seasons with the Warriors before retiring in 1967.